Welcome to Jessie Bakes Classic Cakes Part 3

 - The cake wasn’t fully baked before it was taken out of the oven

 But don’t worry, there is a way you can rescue your cake.
-Use a round cookie cutter to cut out of the middle of the cake layers, and then sandwich them together with coffee buttercream.
-It’s basically a coffee bundt cake 😅
+Use a round cookie cutter to stamp out of the middle of the cake layers, and then sandwich them together with frosting.
+It’s basically a carrot bundt cake!

-This coffee and walnut cake is delicious as it is, but here are a few ways you could upgrade the recipe:
+This Classic Carrot Cake is delicious as it is, but here are a few ways you could upgrade the recipe:

-- Add a teaspoon of cinnamon spice to the sponge
+- Add 50g sultanas or raisins to the sponge

 Equipment & ingredients used for this recipe